pneumatics/videos/README.md

 # videos
-video descriptions and related docs
+Descriptions and related information for published videos